XiongchaoChen/DuSFE_CrossRegistration/README.md

 This repository contains the PyTorch implementation of Dual-Branch Squeeze-Fusion-Excitation (DuSFE) Module for cross-modality SPECT-CT registration.

 ### Citation
-If you use this code for your research or project, please cite: \
+If you use this code for your research or project, please cite:

-\
+    @inproceedings{chen2022dual,
-"Chen X, Zhou B, Xie H, Guo X, Zhang J, Sinusas AJ, Onofrey JA, Liu C. Dual-Branch Squeeze-Fusion-Excitation Module for Cross-Modality Registration of Cardiac SPECT and CT.
-InInternational Conference on Medical Image Computing and Computer-Assisted Intervention 2022 (pp. 46-55).
-Springer, Cham."
+      title={Dual-Branch Squeeze-Fusion-Excitation Module for Cross-Modality Registration of Cardiac SPECT and CT}, author={Chen, Xiongchao and Zhou, Bo and Xie, Huidong and Guo, Xueqi and Zhang, Jiazhen and Sinusas, Albert J and Onofrey, John A and Liu, Chi}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={46--55},
+      year={2022},
+      organization={Springer}
+    }

  ### Environment and Dependencies